 - Blackheads: Blackheads, aka open comedones, are usually located on the face but can appear on the neck, chest, and back.
-Blackheads are skin pores clogged by dead skin cells, dry sebum.
-The oxidation of sebum that is exposed to the air - gives the blackheads is a typical color.
+Blackheads are skin pores clogged by dead skin cells and dry sebum.
+The oxidation of sebum exposed to the air - gives the blackheads a typical color.

-- Papules: Papules are small re and inflamed lesions.
+- Papules: Papules are small and inflamed lesions.
 They are usually sensitive and painful.

 - Pustules: Pustules are red pimples that contain pus.
 Pustules are usually larger than papules and have the typical pus-filled yellow dot on their top.

 - Nodules: Nodules are cyst-like lesions situated under the skin.
-They don’t contain pus, are hard to the touch, and a bit painful.
+They don't contain pus, are hard to the touch, and are painful.

-- Cysts: Cysts are inflamed broader and deeper painful acne lesions.
-These lesions are usually part of severe and cystic acne and can live long-term acne scars.
+- Cysts: Cysts are inflamed, broader, and deeper painful acne lesions.
+These lesions are usually part of severe and cystic acne and can leave long-term acne scars.

 What are the most common types of Acne?

-Acne vulgaris is classified on grades of severity and divided into three primary classes: mild, moderate, and severe.
-Acne with only whiteheads and blackheads is called noninflammatory acne, and acne that included papules, pustules, or cysts is called inflammatory acne.
+Acne vulgaris is classified by grades of severity and divided into three primary classes: mild, moderate, and severe.
+Acne with only white and blackheads is called noninflammatory acne, and acne that includes papules, pustules, or cysts is called inflammatory acne.

-- Mild acne: People with mild acne will usually have less than 20 comedones and 15 lesions.
-Moderate acne: People with moderate acne will typically have 20 - 100 comedones and 15 - 50 papules or pustules.
+- Mild acne: People with mild acne usually have less than 20 comedones and 15 lesions.
+Moderate acne: People with moderate acne typically have 20 - 100 comedones and 15 - 50 papules or pustules.

-- Severe acne: People with severe acne will usually have > 50 papules or cysts combined with 2-5 cysts.
+- Severe acne: People with severe acne usually have > 50 papules or cysts combined with 2-5 cysts.